 Ocean Carrier Equipment Management Association

-- Represented TOTE Services, LLC in its role as the prime contractor/vessel construction manager for the Maritime Administration’s National Security Multi-Mission Vessel program.
+- Representing TOTE Services as prime contractor/vessel construction manager for the Maritime Administration’s National Security Multi-Mission Vessel program.

-- Assists World Shipping Council with the analysis of federal legislation and federal agency activity, in relation to the container shipping industry.
+- Assisting World Shipping Council with the analysis of federal legislation and federal agency activity that are relevant to the container shipping industry.

 Other key lawyers: